-Premium Da Hong Pao Oolong tea.
-Produced in Wuyishan from the Land of the Second Spring tea company.
+This authentic Wuyishan Da Hong Pao Oolong tea is produced by the Land of the Second Spring tea company in Wuyi Mountains, Fujian, China.
 One Gift Set.
 Total 280 grams.

 About DA HONG PAO Tea